Gauge-invariant projector calculus for quantum state geometry and applications to observables in crystals: Applications of the formalism

 in leading order in $\gamma/|\epsilon_{nm}|\ll 1$.
 We see the symmetry in $(\cCord,\omega)\leftrightarrow (\bCord,-\omega)$ as required by the definition given in Eq.~\eqref{eqn:definitionSigma}.
 Focusing on the resonant parts via the replacement $\big[x+i\Gamma\big]^{-1} \rightarrow -i\pi\,\delta(x)$, we find that the second term in Eq.~\eqref{eqn:finalSigma} vanishes.
 The first and third terms are identified as injection and shift current $\sigma^{\aCord;\bCord\cCord}(\omega) = \sigma^{\aCord;\bCord\cCord}_\text{inj}(\omega) + \sigma^{\aCord;\bCord\cCord}_\text{shift}(\omega)$ given as

-These formulas agree with those given in Ref.~\onlinecite{Ahn2020}, which we generalized to degenerate bands and clarified the relation to a finite intraband relaxation rate $\gamma$ enabled via the gauge-invariant projector formalism.
+These formulas agree with those given in Ref.~\onlinecite{Ahn2020}, which we generalized to degenerate bands.
+The intraband relaxation rate $\gamma$ within the two-lifetime model \cite{Holder2020, Jiang2025} corresponds to the relaxation time, at which the injection current eventually saturates \cite{Sipe2000, Ahn2020}.
 For finite interband relaxation rate $\Gamma$, a third contribution is found in Eq.~\eqref{eqn:finalSigma} as previously reported in Ref.~\onlinecite{Kaplan2023}.
+Setting $\Gamma=0$ in Eqs.~\eqref{eqn:s1nm} to \eqref{eqn:s2bnm} allows to determine off-resonant contributions to the currents \cite{Gao2021}.